DSD-TECHNOLOGIES/ProactiveRemediations/README.md

 * Run script in 64-bit PowerShell: Yes

 ## Get-BannedTaskbarPins.ps1
-Detects pinned items from the banlist
+Detects pinned items from the $banlist

 ## Set-BannedTaskbarPins.ps1
-Unpins items from the banlist
+Unpins items from the $banlist

 # BatteryCompliance
 Proactive Remediation to detect battery lifecycle and chemistry compliance